OpenStackOnRaPi/ostackinstall/README.md

 In either case, starting the cluster can be done by accessing the TP-Link switch dashboard and restarting the switch using the `System->Reboot` option.

-Enjoy remote access to your OpenStack!
+Enjoy remote access to your cluster!